splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-apm.rst

 Next step
 ===============

-Next, begin expanding and optimizing Splunk Observability Cloud in your organiziation.
+Next, begin expanding and optimizing Splunk Observability Cloud in your organization.
 See :ref:`phase3`.